Live migration with fall-forward TECH PREVIEW

 • schema directory contains the source database schema translated to PostgreSQL.
 The schema is partitioned into smaller files by the schema object type such as tables, views, and so on.

-• data directory contains CSV (Comma Separated Values) files that are passed to the COPY command on the target database.
+• data directory contains CSV (Comma Separated Values) files that are passed to the COPY command on the target YugabyteDB database.

 • metainfo and temp directories are used by yb-voyager for internal bookkeeping.